 Trust online has always been fragile, but AI accelerates its erosion in three key ways.

 First, realism.
-AI-generated voices, faces, and writing are often indistinguishable from genuine human output, especially in short interactions.
+AI-generated voices, images, and writing are often indistinguishable from genuine human output, particularly in short interactions.

 Second, personalisation.
-AI can tailor messages using scraped public data, making scams feel relevant, familiar, and urgent.
+Messages can be tailored using publicly available data, making scams feel relevant, familiar, and urgent.

 Third, scale.
-AI enables thousands of unique scam attempts to be generated automatically, overwhelming both individuals and detection systems.
+Thousands of unique scam attempts can be generated automatically, overwhelming both individuals and detection systems.

 Deepfakes and the Collapse of Visual Trust